TemperWorks/laravel-russian-doll-cache/README.md

 ## Usage

 The package registers a blade directive, `@cache`.
 The cache directive accepts the same arguments as `@include`, plus optional parameters for the amount of minutes a view should be cached for.
-If no minutes are provided, the view will be remembered until you manually remove it from the cache.
+If no minutes are provided, the view will be remembered untill it gets deleted by the cache store.

-Only the data you pass explicitly to the partial will be available.
-Global variables will be ignored to make sure all the variables will be represented in the cache key.
+Only the data you pass explicitly to the partial will be available within.
+Unlike the behavior of `@include`, global variables will be ignored to make sure all the variables will be represented in the cache key.

 ```
 {{-- Simple example --}}